Md-Emon-Hasan/ML-Project-Student-Performance-Prediction-using-Docker-and-CI-CD-Pipeline/README.md

 - **Deployment:** Serving the model using Flask and deploying it as a web service.
 - **Docker:** Containerizing the application to ensure consistency across different environments.
 - **CI/CD:** Automating testing and deployment using GitHub Actions.
-- **Render:** Deploying the application on Render for online access.

 ---